-This off-campus course focuses on World War II, primarily in Europe.
-Students are introduced to the rudiments of archival research, using the resources of the Public Records Office in London, and further develop papers written in the preceding term in HST 335.
-They also become acquainted with various aspects of history and culture, in relation to World War II, Britain, and Western Civilization as a whole, by visiting selected museums, galleries, cathedrals, palaces and other historical landmarks in the Greater London area and other selected British locations.
+Focus on World War II, primarily in Europe, using the National Archives of the United Kingdom in London.
+Study various aspects of history and culture, in relation to World War II, Britain and Western civilization as a whole, by visiting selected museums, galleries, cathedrals, palaces and other historical landmarks in the greater London area and other selected British locations.
+Continue archival research and development of papers written in HST 335.
 (ESPITH/GP)